justifi-tech/web-component-library/CONTRIBUTING.md

 # Contributing

-Thank you for taking the time to contribute to JustiFi Web Components!
+Thank you for taking the time to contribute to the JustiFi Web Component Library!
 The following is a set of guidelines for contributing to this project.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.